-His biggest piece of blogging advice?
+His most helpful blogging tips and advice?
 Working on his blog in the early mornings—and giving himself the best possible hours in his day.
-Here's what he says:
+Here’s what he says:

 “Time stretches add up.
 If possible, I’d recommend putting time in for yourself during the morning, before you do anything else, before you give your time to somebody else and their dreams that they’re building—give it to yourself first.
 This is similar to a personal finance tip that a lot of people may have heard of before: pay yourself first.”

 “What most people try to do is, they set an alarm for when they have to go to work, then they work, and they come home, they’ve got to spend time with the family, and then the family goes down to bed, and then you have thirty minutes or an hour at the end of the day to work on your thing.
 But you’re already exhausted.
 You’ve already used up your think tank.
 There’s just no good decision-making going on.”